Computer Vision (VU)

 Dates

-• Computer Vision (VU) is planned to be in presence in WS2022/2023.
+• Computer Vision (VU) is in presence in WS2024/2025.
 The exercise part will mainly take place virtually.

 • A timetable for orientation of the lecture part is provided here.